Earned Income Tax Credit

 For information about eligibility, IRS Notice 797, forms, and instructions, contact the IRS:

-You may also be eligible to receive the California Earned Income Tax Credit (California EITC / CalEITC).
+You may also be eligible to receive the California Earned Income Tax Credit, also known as California EITC or CalEITC.
 The California EITC is a refundable state income tax credit for low-income working individuals and families.
 It is generally treated in the same manner as the Federal EITC and generally will not be used to determine eligibility for welfare benefits under California law.

 For information about availability, eligibility requirements, forms, and filing help, contact the California Franchise Tax Board: